- Official Broke Protocol API Documentation

 - Most items should have the mesh origin set at the bottom-center of the object.
-Guns should have the origin set at the guns muzzle.
+Guns should have the origin set at the guns muzzle so flashes and audio are positioned correctly.
 If you use an asset pack with a different origin, you can make the gun mesh a sub-object of the parent and move it around until the gun barrel is at the origin.

 - If you’re editing your item in the Scene view.
 Don’t forget to click on ‘Overrides -> Apply All’ in the Inspector to apply all current changes back to your prefab, else your changes won’t export in full.

 - Try to combine as many custom mods as you can into a single AssetBundle (*.bpa file).
-This way, items that share mesh, texture, material, or audio assets will share the single asset instead of being duplicated.
+This way, items that share mesh, texture, material, or audio assets will share the single asset instead of being duplicated across BPAs.
 This will result in smaller total AssetBundle size and faster downloads for players joining your server.

 - Keep your modding project!
 If a new BP release comes and you want to take advantage of new features, you can re-import the latest BPResources package, update your asset (don’t need to start from scratch), and Rebuild your AssetBundle.
 That’s it!